zNaLa/docs/docs/FAQ-doc2.md

 1. You can donate by [clicking here](https://rythmbot.co/donate?d)
 + You will get awesome perks such as **Volume control**, **A role in our Discord server**, **Audio Effects**, **Autoplay**, **Songs longer than 3 hours** and more

-### How can I see all of Rythm's Commands?
-1. You can visit our commands page by [Clicking here](https://rythmbot.co/commands).
-2. In order for commands to work while using Rythm, make sure that the prefix is at the beginning of any command you use.
-Rythm's default prefix is `!`.

 ### How can I add a Second Rythm to my server?
 Due to high demand we have added the ability to add a second Rythm to your server.
-If you are in need of a second Rythm you can invite Rythm 2 by [Clicking here](https://rythmbot.co/rythm2).
+If you are in need of a second Rythm you can invite Rythm 2 by [clicking here](https://rythmbot.co/rythm2).

 ### How can I change the location of Rythm Announcing Songs?
 Rythm will announce songs in the channel the first command is used.